 If an applicant cannot fully comply with the avoidance strategies described above, development within the scenic viewshed may still be allowed, subject to minimization of the proposed intrusion and/or mitigation of the intrusion through the use of compensating features in order to neutralize and harmonize the intrusion with the surrounding landscape..

-General adherence to these standards does not necessarily guarantee approval of alterations or development, if in the districts based on jurisdictional boundaries and district standards.

-opinion of the Department or the Planning Board, that the proposal is an unacceptable intrusion into the scenic viewshed.
+General adherence to these standards does not necessarily guarantee approval of alterations or development, if in the opinion of the Department or the Planning Board, that the proposal is an unacceptable intrusion into the scenic viewshed.

 Sub-District 4.